Spring Theme and Centers for Preschoolers

 Some of the dishes you can do with your preschoolers for the Spring theme are:

-• Ants in a log: this super nutritional snack is very easy to make.
+• Ants in a log: this super nutritional snack is easy to make.
 You just need celery, raisins, and peanut butter.
 Have the children put peanut butter on top of a celery stick, and raisins (ants) on top of the peanut butter.
 The only thing left is to eat it!

 • An Edible Birds’ Nest Snack by the Artful Parent: with peanut butter and pretzel sticks for the nest, and an Easter peep, this snack is adorable, delicious, and very easy to make.